What is Techapalooza?

 How can I donate?
 Become a Groupie!

 One of the key components to our fundraising is the donations made by family, friends, and co-workers to CancerCare directly through our “Groupie” website.
-In past years we have raised $20,000 to $45,000 dollars from personal donations to CancerCare.
+In past years we have raised $20,000 to $46,000 dollars from personal donations to CancerCare Manitoba Foundation.

-Facilitated by CancerCare, each company, individual or band member is strongly encouraged to set up a donation page and raise a minimum of $500.
-It’s easy and fun to do, you can add your own graphics and content to encourage people to donate.
+Facilitated by CancerCare Manitoba Foundation, each individual or band member has a donation page to raise money for this worthy cause.
+Each donation page can have its own graphics and content to encourage people to donate.
 Each donor group sets their fundraising goals according to what they can realistically attain and we celebrate together.

 Who are the Techapalooza volunteers?

-Michael Aldor - Technology and Sponsor Success Team, MNP
+Michael Aldor: Technology and Sponsor Success Team Lead, MNP

-Sana Mahboob - Social Media and Marketing, University of Manitoba
+Sana Mahboob: Social Media and Marketing, Western Economic Diversification Canada

 How do I become a volunteer?